-How do I get a tour of the archives and what goes on behind the scenes?
+How do I get a tour of the Archives and see what goes on behind the scenes?

-The Library offers a Reading Room for anyone interested in doing research.
+The Library offers a Research Room for anyone interested in doing research.
 We encourage researchers to contact us at email@example.com before your visit so we can be ready with the documents you wish to see.
-Because of holdings protection and on-going archival processing, we do not give tours of non-public areas of the facility.
+We do not give tours of non-public areas of the facility at this time.